UCL/research-computing-with-cpp/05OpenMP/sec04Tasks.md

 Calculate Fibonacci numbers by recursion.

 * Only as an example:
     - Hard to get any performance improvement.
-Usually slower that serial code
+Usually slower than serial code
     - Inefficient algorithm in any case.
 Why?
     - Consider limiting the number of tasks.
 Why?
 * Use taskwait to ensure results are done before adding their results together